 Users can work directly in a browser or inside Microsoft Word, which makes it easy to review, redline, and finalize within the same tool.

-In-house legal teams and law firms at small to mid-sized organizations.
-Particularly those operating across multiple jurisdictions and heavily reliant on Microsoft Word–based workflows.
+In-house legal teams and law firms at small to mid-sized organizations, particularly those operating across multiple jurisdictions and heavily reliant on Microsoft Office–based workflows.

 Luminance is an AI-driven contract drafting and review platform designed to speed up every stage of the legal workflow.

-Its Legal-Grade AI learns from your organization’s clause library and previous contracts to help create compliant first drafts in minutes.
+Its Legal-Grade AI utilizes specialized AI models that learn from your organization’s clause management library and previous contracts to help create compliant contracts in minutes.
 Users simply input key deal terms, and the system generates agreements that align with internal templates and tone.

-Non-legal teams can even use Luminance’s self-service drafting tools to prepare standard contracts before legal steps in for review.
+Non-legal teams can even use Luminance’s self-service document automation tools to prepare standard contracts before legal steps in for review.

 Once the draft is ready, Luminance continues to add value.
 Its visual interface highlights risky language, missing clauses, or unusual terms through color-coded heatmaps.